Table of Contents:

 The following guidelines shall be followed regarding this process:

-- 1. The NPB President shall provide guidelines for each award to each regional plant board chairman approximately 30 days prior to the regional plant board’s annual meeting.
+- The Awards Committee Chair shall provide guidelines for each award to each regional plant board president approximately 30 days prior to the regional plant board’s annual meeting.
+The guidelines are also available on the NPB web site.

-- Each regional plant board may nominate a NPB member for each award.
+- Each regional plant board may nominate a NPB member or representative for each award.

-- The NPB President shall duplicate the data packages and submit them to the NPB Executive Committee by June 7.
+- The Awards Committee Chair shall submit the nominations to the NPB Board of Directors (BOD) by June 7.

-- Each NPB Executive Committee member shall review the data packages and submit a recommendation to the NPB President by June 21.
+- Each NPB BOD member shall review the nominations and submit their vote for the award winner to the Awards Committee Chair by June 21.

-- In the event that the NPB President is a regional plant board nominee paragraphs 4 and 5 shall be handled by the NPB Vice President.
+- In the event that the Awards Committee Chair is a regional plant board award nominee, steps 5 and 6 will be handled by another member of the Awards Committee.

-- The NPB’s nominees shall be announced during the NPB annual meeting.
+- The NPB award winners and nominees will be announced at the NPB Annual Meeting.

 The National Plant Board (NPB) has a “Quarantine and Nursery Standards Committee” (QNSC).
 The QNSC developed, and the NPB subsequently adopted, “Plant Quarantine, Nursery Inspection, and Certification Guidelines” (Guidelines).